-Chemical peels are used to enhance skin’s natural exfoliation process.
+Chemical peels are used to enhance the skin’s natural exfoliation process.
 They improve the texture and appearance of your skin, giving it a youthful, healthy glow.
 A chemical peel may be used to reduce the appearance of freckles, age spots, acne, mild scarring, fine lines, and other skin concerns.

 Television vs. truth: About that infamous episode of Sex and the City

 You may be familiar with the episode when the character Samantha had an unfortunate experience with a chemical peel, leaving her severely red and irritated.
-This is a classic example of a “made for TV” mishap.
-In reality, that kind of reaction only occurs with a deep peel, in which case the patient is informed about recovery time, and instructed to remain indoors until healing is complete.
+That is a classic example of a “made for TV” mishap.
+In reality, that kind of reaction only occurs with a deep peel, in which case the patient is informed about recovery time and instructed to remain indoors until healing is complete.

 Many individuals are frightened by words like “acid” and “chemical,” but the procedure is nothing to fear.
-It is true that chemicals are used, but it is important to remember that we use chemicals many times a day.
+It is true that chemicals are used, but it is necessary to remember that we use chemicals many times a day.
 Hydrogen peroxide, aspirin, and many common food additives are also “chemicals.”
-Most of our peels are formulated with gentle ingredients, derived from nature.
+Most of our peels are formulated with gentle ingredients derived from nature.
 For example, lactic acid is a milk product, salicylic acid comes from wintergreen, and glycolic acid is a derivative of sugar cane.